apache/pekko/docs/src/main/paradox/typed/replicated-eventsourcing.md

 ### Last writer wins

-Sometimes it is enough to use timestamps to decide which update should win.
+Sometimes, it is enough to use timestamps to decide which update should win.
 Such approach relies on synchronized clocks, and clocks of different machines will always be slightly out of sync.
 Timestamps should therefore only be used when the choice of value is not important for concurrent updates occurring within the clock skew.

  In general, last writer wins means that the event is used if the timestamp of the event is later (higher) than the timestamp of previous local update, otherwise the event is discarded.
 There is no built-in support for last writer wins, because it must often be combined with more application specific aspects.